syncfusion-content/winui-docs/winui/DataGrid/Row-Drag-and-Drop.md

 # Row drag and drop in WinUI DataGrid (SfDataGrid)

 [WinUI DataGrid](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.SfDataGrid.html) allows you to drag and drop the rows by setting the `AllowDraggingRows` and [AllowDrop](https://docs.microsoft.com/en-us/dotnet/api/system.windows.uielement.allowdrop) property to `true`.
-You can also drag and drop the rows between Datagrid and other controls such as `ListView` , `SfTreeView` and `SfTreeGrid`.
+You can also drag and drop the rows between DataGrid and other controls such as `ListView` , `SfTreeView` and `SfTreeGrid`.

 {% tabs %}
 {% highlight xaml %}